Agent SwarmAgent Swarm

 GitHub App Integration

-Enable GitHub webhooks for automated task creation from PR reviews, issue assignments, and @mentions.
+Enable GitHub webhooks for automated task creation from @mentions, issue assignments, and label-based triggers.

 Setup